sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # The Deckahedron

 Every player except the GM gets a Deckahedron.
 Inspect your Deckahedron.
 You should have 20 cards.
-There are 4 symbols on the fronts and backs of the cards:
+There are 4 symbols, or "suits", on the fronts and backs of the cards:

 Name      | symbol                                  | odds                              | color  | rank